MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Response
 - `error` - Null if successful, string containing error if failure.
-- `classes` - Array of classes the user has
+- `classes` - Array of classes the user has.

 ### `/classes/add`